lishirley89/lishirley89/README.md

 [Download Resume (PDF)](docs/Shirley_Li_Resume.pdf)

 ### Summary
-Experienced GIS Specialist and Data Scientist with 9+ years in statistical modeling, operations research, and data analytics.
+Experienced GIS Specialist and Ph.D. candidate with 9+ years in statistical modeling, operations research, and data analytics.
 Skilled in Python, R, and SQL, with expertise in sustainability, transportation, and geospatial technologies to drive data-informed decision-making.

 ### Experience
 **Purdue University Libraries and School of Information Studies — West Lafayette, IN**